MatthiasQuintern/imgsort/README.md

 # imgsort - Image Sorter
-This is a python program that lets you easily sort images from one directory into other directories.
+This is a python program for Linux that lets you easily sort images from one directory into other directories.
+It lets you go through a folder of images and simply move them using a single key press, which you define at program startup.
+This is very useful when you want to sort your phone's camera folder or messenger media folders.
-For example, you could go through your phone's camera folder and sort the images into different folders, like *Family*, *Landscapes*, *Friends* etc.
+For example, you could quickly go through your WhatsApp media (after copying it to your pc) and sort the images into different directories like *Selfies*, *Landscapes*, *Friends* etc.

 ## Usage
 1. Navigate to the folder containing the images and run "imgsort".